Environmentalist and theologian, social activist and author.

 I am Global Advocacy and Influencing Director for Tearfund and carry a vision to inspire and equip Christians to a whole-life response to poverty, helping build a movement that brings about lasting change on the issues that impact the poorest and most vulnerable.

 I have a particular interest in environmental issues and long to see the culture of the Church change so that caring for God’s earth becomes an integral part of church life, rather than an optional extra.
 To that end, before Tearfund, I was Churches and Theology Director for A Rocha UK, a Christian charity that works for the protection and restoration of the natural world, and I spearheaded Eco Church, which helps churches do just that.

 Academically, I have a theology degree from Cambridge and a doctorate from Kings College London, in which I looked at simplicity and consumerism and particularly at the relationship between Thomas Aquinas’ virtues of temperance and justice.
-I also hold honorary doctorates from the Universities of Winchester and Chichester.
-I currently hold the position of Canon Theologian at Rochester Cathedral.
+I also hold honorary doctorates from the Universities of Winchester and Chichester and am currently Canon Theologian at Rochester Cathedral.

 I have written extensively on justice, environment and lifestyle issues, particularly from a Christian perspective.
 See the Publications pages for more information.

 I live in the south of England with my family.
 We live on a social housing estate and a lot of my adult life has been spent investing into that community, chairing the Community Association and being part of a group of residents who together have transformed the area into a lovely place in which to live.

 My Christian faith and spirituality are central to my life, and from this bedrock comes a deep desire to work for social justice, equality and ecological flourishing.
 My home church is part of the 24/7 Prayer network of churches, but I feel comfortable worshiping across the denominations and church networks.